Bradley-Hower/201-reading-notes/class-05.md

 Typeface is what dictates the styling and layout of text.
 There are various ways to change the style.

 Font.
 What is there to consider?
 When choosing a font via the `font-family` property, it is important to try to choose something that is reliably found on other machines, *web safe fonts*.
 Otherwise, the browser default will take over.
+Font-family allows use to stack font styles in case a font style is not present on the user's computer.
 [Cssfontstack.com](https://www.cssfontstack.com/) is a great resource to know what fonts are supported across macOS and Windows.
 Consider stacking fonts in order of priority in case of failure.

 The five generic font names: